typedb/typedb/docs/pages/docs/6-visualisation-dashboard/visualiser.md

 ## Introduction
 The Grakn visualiser provides a graphical tool to inspect and query your knowledge base data.
 This article shows how to run it with a basic example and introduces the visualiser's key features.

-## Loading an Example Knowledge Base
+## Loading an Example Knowledge Graph
 If you have not yet set up the Grakn environment, please see the [Setup guide](../get-started/setup-guide).

 You can find the *basic-genealogy.gql* example that we will work with in the *examples* directory of the Grakn distribution zip.
 You can also find this file on [Github](https://github.com/graknlabs/grakn/blob/master/grakn-dist/src/examples/basic-genealogy.gql).